The Rise of Anti-Activist Poison Pills

 Charles A. Dice Center Working Paper No. 2022-07

-We create a novel dataset of the terms of poison pill plans to examine their prevalence over time.
-Consistent with the hypothesis that poison pills have responded to the increase in hedge fund activism, recent adoptions have characteristics and provisions that appear to target hedge funds, such as low trigger thresholds.
-Moreover, using unique data on activist hedge fund views of SEC filings as a proxy for the mere threat of an activist intervention, we show that hedge fund interest strongly predicts pill adoption.
-Finally, the likelihood of a 13D filing declines after firms adopt “antiactivist” pills.
-Our analysis has implications for understanding the modern dynamics of market discipline of managers in public corporations, and evaluating policies that regulate defensive tactics.
+We provide the first systematic evidence of contractual innovation in the terms of poison pill plans.
+In response to the increase in hedge fund activism, pills have changed to include anti-activist provisions, such as low trigger thresholds and acting-in-concert provisions.
+Using unique data on hedge fund views of SEC filings as a proxy for the threat of activists' interventions, we show that hedge fund interest predicts pill adoptions.
+Moreover, the likelihood of a 13D filing declines after firms adopt anti-activist pills, suggesting that pills are effective in deterring activists.
+The results are particularly strong for "NOL" pills that due to tax laws have a five percent trigger.
+Our analysis has implications for understanding the modern dynamics of market discipline of managers in public corporations and evaluating policies that regulate defensive tactics.

 Keywords: Poison pills, activism, hedge funds, market for corporate control, takeovers